-Recap of Huge Gator OV Weekend - ESPN 98.1 FM - 850 AM WRUF
+Recap of Huge Gator Official Visits Weekend - ESPN 98.1 FM - 850 AM WRUF

 Tyron Hopper 4 star OLB from Roswell, GA

-Tyron Hopper expressed after his OV that getting to bond with the Gator players was something he really enjoyed, because he normally doesn’t get to interact with with too much when he comes to visit.
+Tyron Hopper expressed after his visit that getting to bond with the Gator players was something he really enjoyed, because he normally doesn’t get to interact with with too much when he comes to visit.
 He also said that it was his moms first trip to UF and that she really enjoyed meeting all the coaches.

 Hopper is a Gator commit and he believes most of the other recruits there over the weekend will sign with Florida.
 He’s planing to sign on December 19th.